Wyko/essential_deathworlders/content/books/good-training/3-instinct.md

 The men chuckled into their beer, not overly surprised.
 Time served in a military, after all, was so full of indignities both minor and extreme, that one either lost all sense of propriety with his battle-buddies, or one could never cope with the stress.

 "Okay, fine.
-So…" Sikes couldn’t hide his grin; making Adam gently squirm was practically a team hobby.
+So..."
+Sikes couldn’t hide his grin; making Adam gently squirm was practically a team hobby.

 He sighed.
 "Close enough between me and Firth it don’t really matter," he said, and took another pull of his beer.
 "But if you gotta have a winner, it’s me."
 He couldn’t hide the sheepish pride in his voice.
 "Slightly thicker."